Skip to main content

 Automating Medical Malpractice Record Review

-The volume of records in malpractice cases — particularly hospital-based claims — routinely exceeds 2,000 pages.
+The volume of records in malpractice cases (particularly hospital-based claims) routinely exceeds 2,000 pages.
 A single inpatient stay generates nursing notes every shift, lab results throughout the day, physician orders, and consultation notes from multiple specialists.
-Manually extracting and organizing this into a usable chronology can take three to five days of paralegal time, and the cost adds up fast.
+Manually extracting and organizing this into a usable chronology can take 3 to 5 days of paralegal time, and the cost adds up fast.

-Your team starts with a cited timeline on day one instead of spending the first week building it.
-The hours that would have gone to manual extraction go to the analysis that actually wins these cases — identifying the deviation, pinning down causation, and preparing your expert.
+Your team starts with a cited timeline on day 1 instead of spending the first week building it.
+The hours that would’ve gone to manual extraction go to the analysis that actually wins these cases: identifying the deviation, pinning down causation, and preparing your expert.
 When handling sensitive malpractice records, follow a HIPAA compliance checklist for medical chronologies to keep patient data secure throughout the process.

 Try Dodon.ai free for 7 days.
 Upload a malpractice record set and see the chronology in minutes.